Recollections Wins BAFTA Award

 - To obtain a copy of Recollections: Eyewitnesses Remember The Holocaust, please contact Aaron Kliner at firstname.lastname@example.org, or 020 7383 3623.

 Holocaust Educational Trust

 The Holocaust Educational Trust was established in 1988.
 The Trust’s aim is to educate young people from every ethnic background about the Holocaust and the important lessons to be learned for today.
 HET works in schools, universities and in the community to raise awareness and understanding of the Holocaust, providing teacher training, an outreach programme for schools, teaching aids and resource material.
-HET regard one of their earliest achievements as ensuring the Holocaust formed part of the National Curriculum for History.
+HET regards one of their earliest achievements as ensuring the Holocaust formed part of the National Curriculum for History.
 HET continues to play a leading role in training teachers on how best to teach the Holocaust.
 Earlier this year, the Treasury pledged a three-year commitment to enable HET to administer a broad programme of teacher training.

 In November 2005, Rt.
-Hon Gordon Brown MP, Chancellor of the Exchequer announced a Treasury grant of £1.5 million to support the HET’s Lessons from Auschwitz Project, to enable HET to facilitate visits to Auschwitz for 2 students from every school in the UK.
+Hon.
+Gordon Brown MP, Chancellor of the Exchequer, announced a Treasury grant of £1.5 million to support the HET’s Lessons from Auschwitz Project, to enable HET to facilitate visits to Auschwitz for 2 students from every school in the UK.

 USC Shoah Foundation Institute

 With a collection of nearly 52,000 video testimonies in 32 languages and from 56 countries, the USC Shoah Foundation Institute’s archive is the largest visual history archive in the world.
 The Institute interviewed Jewish survivors, homosexual survivors, Jehovah’s Witness survivors, liberators and liberation witnesses, political prisoners, rescuers and aid providers, Roma and Sinti survivors (Gypsy), survivors of Eugenics policies, and war crimes trials participants.